Baystation12/Baystation12-Lore/Species/Moraki.md

 They are high ranking members of society and the only ones that you will ever find outside the Imperiate itself.
 Breeders are rarely a part of the Void Knights and if they are, they are often in Leadership roles in the higher ups.
 Breeders aren’t allowed to leave the Imperiate due to their importance in society.

-There is no Church of Joron per se, as their Religious Ideology is such an ingrained part of their society, and so different from others that it would be more common to call it a Philosophy of sorts that they all follow.
-Those who go against the Joron Idea are usually sold into slavery or left to do die outside one of the Cities.
+There is no Church of Moraki per se, as their Religious Ideology is such an ingrained part of their society, and so different from others that it would be more common to call it a Philosophy of sorts that they all follow.
+Those who go against the Moraki Idea are usually sold into slavery or left to do die outside one of the Cities.

 ### More on the Void Knights

-Void Knights are an altogether different type of society to the rest of Joron, with their own hierarchy outside of the regular Administrators and Breeders.
+Void Knights are an altogether different type of society to the rest of Moraki, with their own hierarchy outside of the regular Administrators and Breeders.
 Even the Males and Females control higher positions.
 The Void Knights make up not only the exploratory functions of the Imperiate, but also the Military functions, the Guard (who represent the police force in the Grand City and the other Cities), and also in Beastmastery.
 Swearing an oath to the Void Knights is a lifelong obligation and is not to be taken lightly.
 Family life is still an option, but unlikely due to the amount of travel a Void Knight does.
 Their ships are their homes and their fellow Knights are usually their family, romantic or otherwise.
-The survival rate of Void Knights into the later years of Joron life is 9%.
+The survival rate of Void Knights into the later years of Moraki life is 9%.

 ## More on the Culture